Chisca: On the Choctawhatchee River

 By 1677, the Chisca town on the mouth of the Apalachicola was abandoned, and the Spanish learned from a Chacato informant that the Chisca had built a palisaded town on the Choctawhatchee River, two days journey west of the Apalachicola River.
 The palisade was described as a bit more than 16 feet high, and about 300 paces long on each side.
 It had boards near the top of the walls for fighters to stand on, and features that may have been glacis.
 The town was big enough to hold 700 fighting men and their dependents.
-The Spanish were told that the Chisca intended to use the town as a base for attacking the Apalachee, Timucua, Apalachicola, Chacato, Sabacola, Casista, Oconi, Usichi, Ayjichito and other peoples.
+The Spanish were told that the Chisca intended to use the town as a base for attacking the Apalachee, Timucua, Apalachicola, Chacato, Sabacola, Casista, Oconee, Usichi, Ayjichito and other peoples.

 The Spanish and Apalachee mounted an expedition against the town on the Choctawhatchee in 1677.
 They suspected that the Chisca would be watching the trail that led directly from Chacato Province to the Choctawhatchee town, so the Spanish-Apalachee force moved south to a trail that ran closer to the coast.
 This led to a place where Chacatos and Pansacolas had settled near the coast.
 Those people had established a trail to the Chisca town, and then had all moved to the Chisca town.
 The Spanish and Apalachees used this trail to approach the Chisca town without opposition.
 While the Spanish and Apalachees had only 190 men, the 30 firearms carried by the Apalachees vastly outnumbered the two firearms that the Chisca were known to have.
 The Apalachees fired bar shot, which battered the wooden houses and other structures inside the palisade, and also started fires.
 Many women and children who had taken refuge in various structures were burned to death.
 The town was on a bluff overlooking a river, and many Chisca fled by swimming across the river.